-I am talking about water, food, shelter, first aid supplies, tools, cooking devices with the related pots and pans, etc. The most likely situation is that we will lose electricity.
-If we use gas to heat our homes that will probably not be available.
-If you think you will be able to turn on the water faucet, think again, the water supply may have been cut off or is now contaminated.
+I’m talking about water, food, shelter, first aid kit supplies, personal medical supplies, tools, cooking devices with the related pots and pans, etc. The most likely situation is that we’ll lose electricity.
+If we use gas to heat our homes that will probably not be available and you may have to turn off the gas to your home.

 I hope they have a good shovel to dig a hole for their own toilet, just saying.
 Here is a post I wrote regarding this issue and how to deal with it: Emergency Toilet For After A Disaster by Food Storage Moms.
 These are cheap and everyone should have their own emergency toilet or some black garbage bags, kitty litter, and duct tape to use inside their home toilets.
 Having enough toilet paper available is also critical.

 2. The Second 24 Hours

 Some people have gone through their bottles of water and emptied their food pantry or freezer and eaten whatever they have available.
 Remember, when it comes to your plan to store water, every family member needs at least one gallon of water per person per day, according to the American Red Cross.